 - To help plan your visit, feel free to download the CMBG map.

-The field trip program at Coastal Maine Botanical Gardens offers school/youth groups several types of experiences.
+The field trip program at Coastal Maine Botanical Gardens offers school/youth groups several types of learning experiences.
 Choose the option that best suits your group:

 Designed for teachers who want to make their visit part of an overall curricular unit, these units are aligned with the Next Generation Science Standards.
 Our intensive units include a classroom lesson and a field study, last approximately 2 hours and include free downloadable pre- and post-visit activities to help to prepare for the visit and reinforce concepts back in the classroom.
 Price: $50 per class (not to exceed 25 students per class; does not include Gardens admission).